International Arbitration

 Examples of Daniel’s international arbitration work include:

-- a dispute between two subcontractors concerning the expansion of the Masjid al-Haram in Makkah, Saudi Arabia.
+– a dispute between a subcontractor target, and its consultancy acquirer, concerning the expansion of the Masjid al-Haram in Makkah, Saudi Arabia.
 Daniel acted on a direct-access basis as sole Counsel.
-The dispute settled before a merits hearing in 2016;
+The case did not reach a hearing.
+The issues involved breach of contract, and non-payment;

-- a dispute between a target and the acquirer for approximately £1m, arising out of the takeover of Swiss haulage/transport firm by a joint venture competitor.
-The dispute settled before a hearing; and
+– a dispute between a contractor target and its contractor acquirer, worth approximately £1m, arising out of the takeover of Swiss haulage/transport firm by a joint venture competitor.
+The case did not reach a hearing.
+The issues included breach of contract and non-payment; and

 Selected Cases